 Students with previous knowledge of French should not enroll in French 1, but in a higher level.
-Native speakers should enroll in French 4, 5, or 6 Introduces the fundamentals of pronunciation and grammar, practical vocabulary and useful phrases.
-Focuses upon the ability to understand, speak, read, and write in simple French.
-Exposes the student to French culture.
+Native speakers should enroll in French 4, 5, or 6

+This course introduces the fundamentals of pronunciation and grammar, practical vocabulary and useful phrases.
+It focuses upon the ability to understand, speak, read, and write in simple French and exposes the student to French culture.
 English is only used when it is necessary to explain difficult grammatical concepts; otherwise, the class is conducted in French.
 This course corresponds to the first year of high school French.